SCCapstone/UofSCTourAR/README.md

  2. From the Test Runner popup window, select the "SceneLoader" test file.
  3. Click "Run Selected" inside the Test Runner window.

+### Behavioral Tests
+To run the UI tests on our project, begin by downloading and configuring the project according to the instructions above.
+In the Unity Editor, navigate to the Windows tab>AltUnityTester to open the AltUnityTester Editor.
+Within the Editor, expand the Assembly-CSharp-Editor.dll folder.
+Expand the Unity folder and select the tests you wish to run.
+To test within the Unity editor, select the Editor radio button, and click "Run Selected Tests".

 ## Authors

   Prithvi Tippabhatla - prithvi@email.sc.edu